Bookstore business plan for starting your own business

 6.1.
 Competitive Analysis

 ZemBook is expected to face stiff competition as there are other bookstores spread across different locations in the city.
 The bookstore is capitalizing on its strategic and busy downtown location that is directly accessible both for pedestrians and motorists.
 The bookstore is located close to other major shopping amenities that are frequently visited by visitors and residents thus guaranteeing better visibility of the premises.
-ZemBook hopes to tactfully organize its product pricing structures to woo customers but at the same time, ensure projected profits are realized.
+ZemBook hopes to tactfully organize its product pricing structures to woo customers but at the same time, ensure projected profits are realized according to the bookstore business plan.

 6.2 Sales Strategy